Christianah Oluwatoyin Oluwasesin

 Oluwasesin, a mother of two, was assigned to supervise an Islamic religious knowledge exam.
 When one of the students wanted to enter the exam hall with his books, Oluwasesin collected them and threw them outside.
 The students claimed that one of the books was a copy of the Qur'an.
 This caught the attention of the popular thugs (Yan Kalare), who stabbed her to death.
 They then beat up the school principal, a Muslim, who later escaped the crowd for offering refuge to her.
 They then burned down three classroom blocks, the school clinic, the administrative block and the library.

 Reprisals

 Gombe State Governor Mohammed Danjuma Goje ordered the immediate closure of all secondary schools in the state and the deployment of soldiers and policemen to strategic points in the state, especially churches.
 Three people were arrested in connection with the murder.
-They were arraigned before the Federal High Court, Gombe, which had not yet delivered judgment on the matter in March 2008.
+They were arraigned before the Federal High Court, Gombe, which had not yet delivered judgment on the matter as of March 2008.